meenulekha/tp/docs/DeveloperGuide.md

 <br>

-**Use case: Remove Participant**
+**Use case: Remove Person**

 **MSS**

-1. User requests to remove a specific participant.
+1. User requests to remove a specific person.
-2. System prompts for the participant's ID.
+2. System prompts for the person's ID.
 3. User provides the ID.
-4. System deletes the participant.
+4. System deletes the person.
 5. System displays a success message.

    Use case ends.

 **Extensions**

 3a.
-Participant not found.
+Person not found.

 - System displays an error message.
 - Use case ends.

 <br>

-**Use case: Find Participant by keywords**
+**Use case: Find Person by keywords**

 **MSS**